-Many consumers find unwanted texts and email – which can include commercial messages known as spam – annoying and time-consuming.
-And unwanted texts to mobile phones and other mobile devices can be intrusive and costly.
-Two laws – the Telephone Consumer Protection Act (TCPA) and the Controlling the Assault of Non-Solicited Pornography and Marketing (CAN-SPAM) Act – address spam.
+Spam – or unwanted messages to email accounts and texts to mobile phones and other mobile devices – can be intrusive and costly.
+FCC rules protect consumers under the Telephone Consumer Protection Act (TCPA) and the Controlling the Assault of Non-Solicited Pornography and Marketing (CAN-SPAM) Act.

-The TCPA and the FCC’s rules ban many text messages sent to a mobile phone using an autodialer.
-These texts are banned unless (1) you previously gave consent to receive the message or (2) the message is sent for emergency purposes.
-This ban applies even if you have not placed your mobile phone number on the national Do-Not-Call list of numbers telemarketers must not call.
+FCC rules ban text messages sent to a mobile phone using an autodialer unless you previously gave consent to receive the message or the message is sent for emergency purposes.
+The ban applies even if you have not placed your mobile phone number on the national Do-Not-Call list .

 Federal rules require the following for commercial email sent to your mobile phone: